Parliamentary Internship for the Environment

 ELC values young leaders from all backgrounds and disciplines.

-PIE is open to all candidates who, at the start date of the internship (September 1, 2024):
+PIE is open to all candidates who, at the start date of the internship (September 1, 2025):

-• Are between 18-30 years old as of September 1, 2024 and;
+Are between 18-30 years old as of September 1, 2025 and;

-• Are available to work full-time from September 1, 2024 to June 30, 2025.
+Are available to work full-time from September 1, 2025 to June 30, 2026.

-We especially invite candidates who self-identify as Black, Indigenous, a person of colour, a member of the LGBTQ2S+ community, and/or a person with a disability to apply.
+We especially invite candidates who self-identify as Black, Indigenous, a person of colour, a member of the LGBTQ2S+ community, and/or a person living with a disability to apply.

 ELC recognizes that leadership takes many forms.
 We also recognize that many pathways exist to gaining the types of skills and competencies needed to be successful in this program, and that systemic barriers limit access to opportunities for many groups of people.
 For this reason, we have always invited applications from young leaders no matter their level or type of education and no matter their type of leadership experience.